On-device Training: A First Overview on Existing Systems: Overview of Existing Systems

+Indeed, reinforcement learning (RL) presents a promising approach for on-device training.
+In RL, an agent learns to make decisions by interacting with an environment to maximize some notion of cumulative reward~\cite{sutton2018reinforcement}.
+This iterative process of adjusting the agent's policy based on feedback from the environment aligns well with the concept of on-device training.
+By leveraging RL techniques, on-device training systems dynamically adapt their model training strategies based on real-time feedback from the device's environment.
+This allows for a flexible and adaptive learning process, particularly suitable for resource-constrained devices where traditional training methods may not be feasible due to limited computational resources or memory constraints.
+Overall, RL represents a powerful paradigm for on-device training, offering the potential for efficient and adaptive model training tailored to the specific constraints and requirements of resource-constrained devices.

-ZTT~\cite{kim2021ztt} represents a new approach to Dynamic Voltage and Frequency Scaling (DVFS) for mobile devices, which employs Deep Q-Learning (DQN)~\cite{mnih2013playing, gu2016continuous, wang2016dueling} to overcome the shortcomings of traditional DVFS techniques.
-Previous DVFS methods for mobile devices, including algorithmic-based approaches, graphics-based approaches, dynamic techniques, and thermal-aware energy management, have encountered various difficulties.
-Firstly, they are not capable of adjusting power distribution based on application Quality of Experience (QoE) because they are application-agnostic.
+\fakepar{zTT} zTT~\cite{kim2021ztt} presents a novel approach to DVFS for mobile devices, which employs Deep Q-Learning (DQN)~\cite{mnih2013playing, gu2016continuous, wang2016dueling} to overcome the shortcomings of traditional DVFS techniques.
+Previous DVFS methods for mobile devices, including algorithmic-based approaches, graphics-based approaches, dynamic techniques, and thermal-aware energy management, have encountered various difficulties: Firstly, they are not capable of adjusting power distribution between CPU and GPU based on application Quality of Experience (QoE) because they are application-agnostic.
 Secondly, most DVFS methods lead to overheating issues in mobile devices due to a lack of cooling methods.
 Thirdly, supervised learning-based DVFS methods are limited in their performance because mobile devices operate in complex and changing external environments.
 ZTT tackles these limitations by leveraging DQN to learn and adapt power distribution based on actual performance, while also managing heat generation and adjusting to changing external environments.

 The authors' proposed system is based on three key observations.
 Firstly, the performance of mobile device applications relies heavily on the CPU and GPU and can be optimized by controlling their clock frequencies using DVFS methods that consider the specific performance characteristics of each application, such as CPU- or GPU-intensive tasks.
 Secondly, the temperature of the mobile processor rises with increased heat generation due to the thermal coupling between the CPU and GPU in the confined space of mobile devices.
 Finally, mobile devices are susceptible to environmental changes, such as ambient temperature and whether the device is in a protective case.